CONSTITUTION OF THE REPUBLIC OF NEWFOUNDLAND (1972)

 4. Every person has the right to seek, receive, and impart information held by the State, subject to personal privacy and defence.
 (FoI strengthened by A12)

-5. Any Act limiting these freedoms requires a two-thirds vote of each House and judicial review for necessity and proportionality.
+5. Any Act limiting these freedoms requires a two-thirds vote of the House of Assembly and judicial review for necessity and proportionality.

 Article 4B — Assembly, Movement, Association (1972)